apache/sling-org-apache-sling-graphql-core/README.md

         source : String = ""
     ) on FIELD_DEFINITION

-A field using the `@fetcher` directive allows selecting a specific `SlingDataFetcher` service to return the appropriate data.
+A field using the built-in `@fetcher` directive allows selecting a specific `SlingDataFetcher` service to return the appropriate data.

 Fileds which do not have such a directive will be retrieved using the default data fetcher.